 - Look for tightness: Sometimes the foreskin might be too tight.
 Symptoms include the foreskin ballooning during urination or being unable to return to its normal position after being retracted.
 In both circumstances, parents should see a professional.

 - Talk during puberty: When a boy hits puberty, they should be reminded of penile hygiene.
 Frequent erections and the beginning of sexual activity increase the need to wash under the foreskin daily.
 Use the time to address safe sex as well.

 Importantly, young boys are always playing with their penises.
-If they are uncircumcised, that absent-minded manipulation, tugging and fiddling will eventually loosen the foreskin allowing the child to retract it on their own.
+If they are uncircumcised, that absent-minded manipulation, tugging, and fiddling will eventually loosen the foreskin allowing the child to retract it on their own.
 Happily, a parent or doctor does not normally have to intervene in the process.

 “If your kid is trying to retract the skin and they feel uncomfortable or they feel like it’s cracking and it’s not pleasant that may be a time to go see a pediatric urologist,” Brahmbhatt explains.
 The problem may be that the foreskin is just too tight around the penis.
 It happens.
 “If it’s too tight now, it will be too tight later.
 You may want to have a circumcision to avoid problems in the future.”